 - Woman, 37-45 West

-For more information on setting up nested quotas for fielding and to see how to set them up, visit our Quota Nesting blog article.
+For more information on setting up nested quotas for fielding and how to set them up, visit our Quota Nesting blog article.

 Benefits of Using an Online Panel Company

-- Audiences can be specifically targeted to ensure that only the right people are entering the right panel surveys
+- Audiences can be specifically targeted to ensure that only the right people enter the proper panel surveys.

-- Since panel companies capture demographic information about all of their respondents, researchers can dig deeper and access further details about the people they are interviewing
+- Because panels capture demographic information about all of their participants, researchers can dig deeper and access further details about the people they are interviewing.

-- With access to millions of people, utilizing a panel can speed up your panel sampling time with greater feasibility, and shorten your time to insights
+- With access to millions of people, utilizing a panel can speed up your sampling time with greater feasibility and shorten your time to insights.

-- When working with a verified panel, you can ensure they take quality of respondents into consideration
+- When working with a verified panel, you can ensure they consider the caliber of respondents.

 Items to Consider when Using an Online Panel